Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The accuracy score of this model is  around 66%

 ##### The precision for high risk loans is very low around 1% but is very good at predicting low risk loans with precision of almost 100%.
-##### Recall is around 63% for high risk loans that is to say model can identify almost 63 % of risky loans but it can only identify about 69% of good ones.
+##### Recall is around 63% for high risk loans that is to say model can identify almost 63 % of risky loans and it can also identify about 69% of good ones.

 ### Undersampling